scottzach1/Project-Beans/project_requirement/project-requirement.md

   - **Impact:** Severe

   - **Mitigation Strategy:** Consult mission control software before a rocket launch to determine if the current wind speeds can safely accomodate a flight.
-Launches will be postponed if wind speeds exceed _**[Insert number here]**_.
+Launches will be postponed if wind speeds exceed **32km/h** [1].

 - #### Risk 4: Rocket parts unexpectedly disassembles during flight.
-Debris emitted causing damage to people and property.
+Debris emitted causes damage to people and property.

   - **Risk Type:** Health and Safety/Environmental